Summit County 4-H Projects

 Summit County 4-H offers over 25 different projects, including 4-H STEM, horses, sewing, fly fishing, archery and more.
 All 4-H clubs have an adult volunteer leader who specializes in that project and enjoys working with youth.
 In 4-H projects, youth members learn life skills while learning the hands-on skill of the project.

-Financial Literacy for High Schoolers - Spanish (pdf)
+4-H Financial Literacy for High School Jr's, Sr's and College Students - Summer 2018 (pdf)

 4-H Record Books All 4-H Members ages 8-18 are expected to complete a 4-H record book for each of their chosen projects.
 Record books are required for State Fair.
 All Summit County 4-H members are welcomed and encouraged to participate in the Middle Park Fair in August to qualify for State Fair.
 4-H leaders will assist members in completing their record books.